MPAS-Dev/compass/latest/_sources/developers_guide/quick_start.rst.txt

         python -m pip install -e .

-    This will be substantially faster than rerunning ``./conda/configure_compass_env.py ...`` but at the risk that dependencies are not up-to-date.
+    The activation script will do this automatically when you source it in the root directory of your compass branch.
+This is substantially faster than rerunning ``./conda/configure_compass_env.py ...`` but risks
+    dependencies being out of date.
 Since dependencies change fairly rarely, this will usually be safe.

 If you wish to work with another compiler, simply rerun the script with a new compiler name and an activation script will be produced.
 You can then source